-From March 2014 to March 2016, the Ottawa Art Gallery is operating a temporary satellite location, called the OAG Annex, at City Hall Art Gallery.
+From March 2014 to the fall of 2017, the Ottawa Art Gallery is operating a temporary satellite location, called the OAG Annex, at City Hall Art Gallery.

 While at City Hall, be sure to visit Karsh-Masson Gallery, featuring contemporary exhibitions by professional artists.